Deb-hridoy/Project_quality_of_life/Readme.md

 - How do pollution levels compare against safety across countries?
 - How do healthcare and pollution levels compare in South Asian countries?

-For visualizing and knowing more about the quality of life across the world, use this [link](https://public.tableau.com/views/TheGlobalLivingStandardsfrom2012to2026/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
+For visualizing and knowing more about the quality of life across the world, use [this link](https://public.tableau.com/views/TheGlobalLivingStandardsfrom2012to2026/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

 ## Findings from D